-The first thing to determine is where everyone should take cover during a tornado.
-A basement is the safest location, followed by an interior room or bathroom.
+The first thing you need to determine is where everyone should take cover in case of a tornado.
+A basement or underground shelter is the safest location, followed by an interior room or bathroom.
 Bathrooms are a good choice because their plumbing is anchored into the ground, plus they have extra framing.
-A hall is the next best place, as long as you have something heavy to hide under, because falling debris will probably get to you before the actual tornado.
+An interior hallway is the next best place, as long as you have something heavy to hide under, because falling debris will probably get to you before the actual tornado.

-- first-aid kit including any family member's essential medication.
+- First-aid kit including any family member's essential medication

-- battery-powered radio
+- Battery-powered radio

-- flashlight and extra batteries
+- Flashlight and extra batteries

-- bottled water
+- Bottled water

-- canned and boxed foods and a hand-operated can opener
+- Canned and boxed foods and a hand-operated can opener

-- candles and matches
+- Candles and matches

-- work gloves and sturdy shoes
+- Work gloves and sturdy shoes

-- cash and credit cards
+- Cash and credit cards

-- written instructions on how to turn off the utilities in your home
+- Written instructions on how to turn off the utilities in your home